registerguard/zeppelin/README.md

 ### Theme:

-By default, the Zeppelin them is light text on a dark background.
+By default, the Zeppelin theme is light text on a dark background.

 Add `class="z_light"` to the `<header>` for a dark text on a light background.